elliotholden/cka/kubernetes-cluster-setup.md

 6. Install the kube tools (kubeadm, kubectl, kubelet) by running the __setup-kubetools.sh__ script.

-    > ~/.repos/cka/setup-kubetools.sh
+    > ~/repos/cka/setup-kubetools.sh

     Verify __kubeadm__, __kubectl__, and __kubelet__ are installed:

-     >which kubeadm kubectl kubelet
+    > which kubeadm kubectl kubelet

-   *The kubelet may not actually be running until the a cluster has been initialized on the Control Node (or for the Worker Nodes, if they've actually joing a cluster)*
+*The kubelet may not actually be running until the a cluster has been initialized on the Control Node (or in the case of the worker nodes, if they've actually joined a cluster)*

     > systemctl status kubelet